radfordwill/kiip/README.md

 #### Shortcodes

 Use shortcodes to load kiip moment rewards.
+Shortcodes can be added easily with new buttons in the WP editor.

 #### About kiip